 Fearing the outcomes because you are not focusing on the inputs and things that can be controlled is both ineffective and inefficient…not to mention, stressful!

-Most recently I completed a leadership coaching and mentoring program with two managers working in the public service sector.
+During this time I completed leadership coaching and mentoring programs with two managers working in the public service sector.
 Tanya and Steve were great coachees.
 They owned their actions and were keen to practice the art and science of leadership on a daily basis.

 Their comments and feedback provide a relevant and interesting insight into the benefits that can be gained through participating in a leadership coaching and mentoring program.
-They are worth reading, as coaching may be an option for you and context and insight of others can be very powerful.
+They are worth reading, as context and insight of others can be very powerful.

 The opportunity to embark on a coaching and mentoring relationship with Steve Riddle through CoachStation came at an extremely fortuitous time for me.
 I had been feeling overwhelmed with my work, was becoming increasingly disengaged and was struggling with aspects of my leadership role.